gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 * [D4]  All individuals registered to Data4Help own a device capable of measuring all the parameteres required by the service application domain.

-* [D5]  All third parties posses a unique Identifier.
+* [D5]  All third parties are capable of elaborate requests according to the types of data collected by the system.

+* [D6]  Third party users are always available to receive data.

 ## Domain Assumptions: AutomatedSOS

-* [D6]  The users' local emergency services offer APIs to communicate emergencies.
+* [D7]  The users' local emergency services offer APIs to communicate emergencies.

-* [D7]  The users' local emergency services are always available to receive emergency aid requests.
+* [D8]  The users' local emergency services are always available to receive emergency aid requests.

-* [D8]  The user knows the parameters he needs to have monitored and the thresholds of those parameters.
+* [D9]  The user knows the parameters he needs to have monitored and the thresholds of those parameters.

 ## Domain Assumptions: Track4Run

-* [D9]  Track4Run is to organize No-Profit run so the system doesn't support payments.
+* [D10]  Track4Run is to organize No-Profit run so the system doesn't support payments.

-* [D10]  Track4Run Users that enroll a run also own a Data4Help account.
+* [D11]  Track4Run Users that enroll a run also own a Data4Help account.

-* [D11]  Guest users can access Track4Run data on a specific run without any credential.
+* [D12]  Guest users can access Track4Run data on a specific run without any credential.

-* [D12]  Users participating to a run must have their monitoring device equipped during the run.
+* [D13]  Users participating to a run must have their monitoring device equipped during the run.

 ## Functional Requirements: Data4Help

 #### [G1] - The user must be able to register on the platform as an individual or third party.

-* [D5]  All third parties posses a unique Identifier.

 * [R1]  Users can register to the platform through his/her SSN and password.